-Madonna University students have the opportunity to enhance and explore their interests by becoming members of various campus organizations.
+Madonna University students have the opportunity to enhance explore their interests by becoming members of various campus organizations.
 Organizations in areas of professional study are often affiliated with local, state, and national professional associations.
 This allows students exposure to current professional practice in their chosen field of study.

 The viability of any student organization depends on student interest and involvement.
-Faculty and staff coordinators contribute to the vitality of the organization by active engagement and providing guidance to the members of the organization.
+Faculty and staff advisors contribute to the vitality of the organization by active engagement and providing guidance to the members of the organization.

 Madonna University also offers opportunities for student involvement in service activities.
-Students interested in the environment may join the Sustainability Task Force.
-Community service activities include Habitat for Humanity, Right to Life, Gleaners, Christmas for Kids, Campus Ministry, service at soup kitchens, alternative spring break service trips, and other volunteer opportunities in the community.
+Community service activities include, Right to Life, Gleaners Community Food Bank, MU Helping Families at Christmas, Campus Ministry and Franciscan Life, service at soup kitchens, alternative spring break service trips, and other volunteer opportunities in the community.
 These activities are reflective of the Franciscan values promoted at Madonna University.

-Membership in the various organizations offers students an opportunity to clarify values and to enhance community leadership and team building skills outside the classroom.
-Students should visit or contact the Office of Student Life, Room 1411, for an upto-date listing of the over 30 clubs and organizations they can join.
+Membership in the various organizations offers students an opportunity to clarify values and enhance community leadership and team building skills outside the classroom.
+Students should visit or contact the Office of Student Life, room 1411, for an up-to-date listing of the over 40 clubs and organizations they can join.